 Petroleum fuel increases carbon monoxide in the atmosphere and contributes heavily to global warming and the greenhouse effect, which could lead to global catastrophe in the next 50 years if these trends continue.
 Do you want to find out if they are right, or do you want to grow the most cost-effective and environmentally safe fuel source on the planet?

 Using hemp as an energy and rotation crop would be a great step in the right direction.

 Hemp seed oil has historically been used as lamp oil.
 It is said to shine the brightest of all lamp oils.
 Hemp seed oil lit the lamps of Abraham Lincoln, Abraham the prophet, and was used in the legendary lamps of Aladdin.

 Anything which can be made from fossil fuels can be made from an organic substance like hemp.
 Toxic petrochemicals can be replaced with hemp oil.

 Hemp oil can be made into anything with an oil base, including paint, varnish, detergent, solvent, and lubricating oil.
 The advantage of these products is that they are earth-friendly and biodegradable, and do not destroy ecosystems around them as petrochemicals do.

 Until the 1930s most paint and varnishes were made with non-toxic hemp oil.
 Hemp paint provides superior coating because hemp oil soaks into and preserves wood, due to its high resistance to water.

 Hemp oil is a good base for non-toxic printing inks.
 Soy is currently made into inks, but soy ink requires more processing and takes longer to dry than hemp oil-based inks.

-Understanding how hemp can be used as a type of fuel is important for our society moving forward.
+The most famous of hemp oils by far is high strength CBD oil, but understanding how hemp can also be used as a type of fuel is important for our society moving forward.